 Note-taking is not just a skill you need to become a successful student at colleges and universities.
 Did you know that this skill can also work for you if you decide to hit the poker circuit?

 Yes, you can count on your note-taking skills when you decide to observe or even play in a poker tournament.
 Understanding the play and hands of other players are requirements for poker players who want to win, and win big in poker tournaments.
+This can also be done playing free rolls.
 These players do not get the bulk of their winnings just because of their skills; most of the best poker players win big because they pay attention to the mistakes and missteps made by the other players.

 This is the reason why you also need to pay attention to what is happening around you when playing poker, and invest in poker notes.
 If you want to be successful in poker tournaments and games, then you need to discover an effective note taking method, and practice this as much as possible.